 For many the winter season just isn’t complete without spinning and twirling on an icy surface, letting out your inner figure-skating champ as you glide in circles around a rink.
-Oregon is home to a handful of outdoor skating rinks — a great way to get outside even during COVID-19, and an activity perfect for first-timers and skating pros alike.
+Oregon is home to a handful of outdoor skating rinks — an activity perfect for first-timers and skating pros alike.
 Here are some of the state’s outdoor ice rinks — with tips on where to warm up with a hot beverage when you’re all skated out.

 Slick Winter Excursion in Bend